Buildooor Research Brief -- May 2026

 TierAccess PatternUsage Shape

-ChatGPT FreeLimited GPT-5.3 access plus tools and GPTs10 GPT-5.3 messages every 5 hours, then automatic fallback to mini; ads can support broader access in some markets
+ChatGPT FreeLimited GPT-5.5 access plus tools and GPTs10 GPT-5.5 messages every 5 hours, then automatic fallback to mini until reset

-ChatGPT Go / PlusLow-cost and mid-tier paid accessUp to 160 GPT-5.3 messages every 3 hours; Go can include ads and has lower manual Thinking access
+ChatGPT Go / PlusLow-cost and mid-tier paid accessUp to 160 GPT-5.5 messages every 3 hours, then fallback to mini; Go has a smaller manual Thinking allowance

 ChatGPT Business / ProHigh-dependence work tiersUnlimited GPT-5 models subject to abuse guardrails plus richer reasoning and collaboration access